 Workshop Details: These workshops are an affordable and superior way to get to know the Adirondack wilderness while also honing your photo skills.
 The workshop price includes all professional photographic instruction and guiding.
 Participants must have their own transport to our shooting locations, and book their own accommodations in a pre- determined local town for any nights.
 Meals are also at the participants' own cost, and we typically will eat dinner as a whole group at pre-booked restaurant.
 Typically the group will convene before sunrise and do a sunrise and morning shoot, and afternoon photo outing and/or an indoor session, and then again photograph in the late afternoon and straight through sunset.
 Meals are always worked around our photography schedule, not the other way around, but of course we always set aside some break time for meals or rest.

 Depending on the selected workshop, picturesque small towns of Long Lake, Lake Placid, Speculator, or Schroon Lake - all in the heart of the Adirondacks - will be our weekend base.
 The specific daily schedule and meeting points in the morning and those types of additional details will be sent closer to the trip date.
 Accommodation is not included in the workshop fee, but it is generally expected that all participants stay at the suggested accommodation, unless otherwise arranged.
-A $50 deposit is due upon registration, and the remaining balance is due at the start of the tour.
+A $50 deposit is due upon registration, and the remaining balance is due via check or cash at the start of the tour.
 This workshop is open to all digital SLR photographers of any experience level.
 A list of gear suggestions will be sent to registrants, and while not mandatory, the camera gear on the list will better help you achieve your photographic vision and become intentional, creative photographers.
-The trip is a confirmed go with a minimum of 2 photographers, although in recent years most workshops fully book up
+The trip is a confirmed go with a minimum of 3 photographers, although in recent years most workshops fully book up

 Sign up: When you are ready to sign up, please make a deposit payment of $50, including your details, on this website's generic payment page.
 Or if you have any additional questions, Johnathan would be happy to speak with you; please use the contact page.